 How do we Measure Employee Engagement?

 Below is a list of 13 core dimensions that measure employee engagement.
-We also measure Mental Health and/or Safety if required.
+We also measure Diversity & Inclusion, Mental Health and/or Safety if required.

 Work environment measures how comfortable an employee is with their ability to perform in their role.
 It assesses an employee’s view on whether your organization provides them with the right tools, equipment, and training to do their job.